ZiyandaPetela/DATA-ANALYTICS/README.md

 *    The data analytics suites covered on the Data+ exam include IBM Cognos, Microsoft Power BI, MicroStrategy, Domo, Datorama, AWS QuikSight, Tableau, Qlik, and BusinessObjects

-# CHAPTER SEVEN: DATA VISUALIZATION WITH REPORTS AND DASHBOARDS
+# MODULE 3 : CHAPTER SEVEN - DATA VISUALIZATION WITH REPORTS AND DASHBOARDS
 * Understanding the Business Requirements
 * Reports and dashboards both summarize data for end users, but they distribute those summaries in different ways
 * A report is a static electronic or physical document that reflects information at a given point in time.